 People from multicultural backgrounds, particularly non-English speaking backgrounds, will often face additional barriers to accessing and navigating the Australian health care systems, including:

-- language challenges, for example, accessing appropriate interpreter services
+- language barriers, for example, accessing appropriate interpreting services

 - cultural safety and appropriateness of available health services.

-These barriers were evidenced in our Needs Assessment, which identified several health priorities for our region focused on improving health outcomes for our culturally and linguistically diverse population by collaborating with partners to ensure health care is accessible, culturally responsive and inclusive.
+These barriers were evidenced in our Needs Assessment, which identified several health priorities for our region.
+Our focus is on improving health outcomes and experiences for our culturally and linguistically diverse population by collaborating with partners to ensure health care is accessible, culturally responsive and inclusive.
 Our objectives include building capacity in primary care, improving health literacy and improving system-wide integration of resources for multicultural communities.

 Pasifika and Māori health and wellbeing